View all categories

 How to calculate returns on government securities?

-There are three T-bills variants and they vary based on the maturity period.
-They are 91 days, 182 days, and 364 days.
-T-bills do not carry an interest component, in fact, this is one of the biggest difference between T-bills and Bonds.
-T-bills are issued at a discount to their true (PAR) value and upon expiry, its redeemed at its true value.
+There are three T-bill variants, and they vary based on the maturity period: 91 days, 182 days, and 364 days.
+T-bills do not carry an interest component; in fact, this is one of the biggest differences between T-bills and Bonds.
+T-bills are issued at a discount to their true (PAR) value, and upon expiry, they are redeemed at their true value.

 For ex - consider a 91-day T-bill.
 Assume the true value (also called the Par value), is Rs.100.
 This T-bill is issued to you at a discount to its par value, Say Rs.97.
 After 91 days, you will get back Rs.100 and therefore you make a return of Rs.3.
 Think of it, this is as good as buying a stock at Rs.97 and selling it after 91 days at Rs.100.
 The only difference is that this is a guaranteed transaction, meaning, there is no risk of you selling below 100 (or above 100).